 The ARHCA represents contractors who work on the construction and rehabilitation of highways, municipal roads, bridges, sewer, and water projects, as well as the suppliers and consulting engineers who work with them.
 The ARHCA supports stable long-term investment in our transportation infrastructure and believes that a strong transportation system is essential to Canada’s future, providing a cost-effective method of moving goods and services to local and world markets, and giving Canadians a safe and efficient way to travel.

 The ACSA is partnered with ARHCA in the development of RSTS (Roadbuilders Safety Training System) online courses and the Alberta Temporary Traffic Control classroom courses.
 We are also partners in the ‘Vow to Slow Down’ campaign encouraging Alberta drivers to slow down through road construction zones.
 Together we’re making the construction of our roads safer for our roadbuilders.

-The ACSA is partnered with CHBA, Alberta in the development and delivery of Building to SECOR workshops.
-Together we’re raising the bar on safety and cultivating our home builders to that standard.
+The ACSA is partnered with BILD Alberta in the development and delivery of Building to SECOR workshops and CSTS.
+Together we’re raising the bar on safety and cultivating our home builders and land developers to that standard.”

 CAREERS: The Next Generation

 CAREERS: The Next Generation is a non-profit organization raising youth awareness of career options and helping students earn while they learn through internship.
 They partner with government, educators, communities, industry, parents and students to introduce youth to rewarding careers and develop the skilled workers of the future.